-INTERMUNICIPAL COOPERATION

-Collaboration with regional partners promotes compatible, cost effective and complementary land use patterns, infrastructure, and service delivery systems.

-FUTURE LAND USE

-Developments and redevelopments are wellplanned and designed to mitigate risk, conserve significant environmental features, and maintain the character of the community.

-RESIDENTIAL DEVELOPMENT

-Residential developments are well maintained, low density, and support seasonal and full-time occupancy.

-ENVIRONMENT & RECREATION

-The Summer Village is a safe, vibrant community with natural areas, and recreational opportunities for the enjoyment of residents.

-INSTITUTIONAL

-The Tangletrees Girl Guides Camp is an important community feature.

-THE PIGEON LAKE WATERSHED

-Excellence in environmental stewardship supports land use and municipal programs that conserve and enhance the Pigeon Lake watershed and the community's unique ecological features.

-INFRASTRUCTURE & SERVICING

-Infrastructure is designed and maintained to efficiently meet present and future needs.

-IMPLEMENTATION

-Responsible, transparent, and forward thinking governance processes guide decisions.
+INTERMUNICIPAL COOPERATION FUTURE LAND USE RESIDENTIAL DEVELOPMENT GOAL: Collaboration with regional partners promotes compatible, cost effective and complementary land use patterns, infrastructure, and service delivery systems.
+GOAL: Developments and re-developments are well-planned and designed to mitigate risk, conserve significant environmental features, and maintain the character of the community.
+GOAL: Residential developments are well maintained, low density, and support seasonal and full-time occupancy.
+CONSERVATION ENVIRONMENT & RECREATION INSTITUTIONAL GOAL: Large privately owned portions of the Pigeon Lake shoreline are conserved or developed in a manner that supports environmental conservation, publicly accessible low-impact recreational uses, and limited residential development.
+GOAL: The Summer Village is a safe, vibrant community with natural areas, and recreational opportunities for the enjoyment of residents.
+GOAL: The Tangletrees Girl Guides Camp is an important community feature.
+THE PIGEON LAKE WATERSHED INFRASTRUCTURE & SERVICING IMPLEMENTATION GOAL: Excellence in environmental stewardship supports land use and municipal programs that conserve and enhance the Pigeon Lake watershed and the community's unique ecological features.
+GOAL: Infrastructure is designed and maintained to efficiently meet present and future needs.
+GOAL: Responsible, transparent, and forward thinking governance processes guide decisions.

+2 AUTHORITY